Experts: India, S.Africa unlikely to succeed in blocking WTO services deal

 The deal was concluded in December last year.
 Since then, most of the participants have submitted what they have each agreed to do, in the form of draft revised “schedules” (or lists) of commitments in services.

 Estimates by the WTO and Organization for Economic Cooperation and Development (OECD) suggest the agreement could potentially save trade costs by about US$150bn annually.
-The 62 WTO members that have submitted new draft schedules account for about 89% of world services trade — 92.5% if all 70 are counted, WTO Deputy Director-General Anabel González says.
+The 62 WTO members that have submitted new draft schedules account for about 89% of world services trade — 92.5% if all 70 participants are counted, WTO Deputy Director-General Anabel González says.

 Continue reading “Experts: India, S.Africa unlikely to succeed in blocking WTO services deal”